Acceptable Use of University Information Resources

 - Users must not impersonate the identity of another User by sending communication from that User’s university e-mail account, except when authorized to do so by the owner of the e-mail account.

-Access to University Information Resources
+- Access to University Information Resources and University Data

-- Users must not deprive other Users from or obtain extra access to University Information Resources beyond those assigned.
+- Users must not deprive other Users of University Information Resources or University Data or obtain extra access to University Information Resources or University Data beyond those assigned.

-Passwords and Access Codes
+- Passwords and Access Codes

-- Passwords and password use must comply with the Password Policy to access University Information Resources.
+- Passwords and password use must comply with the Password Policy (ITPOL-002).

-Security and Protection of University Information Resources.
+- Security and Protection of University Information Resources and/or University Data

-- Password protected screen locking must be enabled and set to activate in 15 minutes or less on all computers, laptops and portable devices, where technologically possible.
+- Password protected screen locking must be enabled and set to activate within 15 minutes or less on all computers, laptops and portable devices, where technologically possible.
 Screen locks must be manually activated by the User when left unattended.

 - Laptops, portable devices and media must be physically secured when unattended.

-- Users must not alter the configuration of any University Information Resource without authorization from the Information Technology department.
-This includes, but is not limited to: adding, removing or modifying hardware, software or operating systems, including peer-to-peer file sharing software or virtual machines.
+- Users must not alter the configuration of any University Information Resource without authorization from the Information Technology Department.
+This includes, but is not limited to, adding, removing or modifying hardware, software or operating systems, including peer-to-peer file sharing software or virtual machines.

-- Users must not disclose confidential information except to authorized parties as required to accomplish authorized functions in support of university business.
+- Users must not disclose Confidential Information except to authorized parties as required to accomplish authorized functions in support of university business.

-|IT Risk and Compliance Manager||713-486-3608|
+|IT Risk and Compliance Manageremail@example.com|